ucsb-cs48/ucsb-cs48.github.io/_topics/retros.md

 product development.
 Because of the short length of the 10-week quarter at UCSB, in the context of CS48, we might do a *milestone retro*, if at all,  at the end of the entire course, to reflect on the course as a whole.

+# Retro Templates and Retro Activities

+A "retro template" is a high-level outline for structuring a retro.
+Here are three popular templates:
+* {% include link.md text='Start/Stop/Continue' href='/topics/agile_start_stop_continue/' %}: the team reflects on
+     * what activites want to stop doing (because they aren't helpful)
+     * what activities they want to start doing (because they think it will help)
+     * what activities they should continue (because they are working well)